jimmylee/next-express-emotion/README.md

 - You don't need a database, see [next-postgres](https://github.com/jimmylee/next-postgres) if you do.
 - You like my front-end code and want to see my technical choices in one place.
 - You need meta tag recommendations for SEO.
-- You are comfortable with the starting 16 dependencies for a full client and server application.
-I rarely need anything else.
 - You need something you can extend because you write your own custom components and styles.

 #### Okay, why CSS-in-JS?